IoannisNezis/Qlue-ls/README.md

 ## 🩺 Diagnostics

-Diagnostics provide feadback on the query.
+Diagnostics provide feedback on the query.
 Diagnostics come in severity: error, warning and info

 ## ✨ Completion

 Completion provides suggestions how the query could continue.

 For completion of subjects, predicates or objects the language server sends completion-queries to the backend and gets the completions from the knowledge-graph.

 **These completion queries have to be configured for each knowledge-graph.**

 ## 🛠️ Code Actions

 Code action suggest complex changes to your input.
 Often in the form of a *quickfix*, to fix a diagnostic.

 ## ℹ️ Hover